 He also co-organised the first Stoicon and has taught workshops on well-being, transcendence and flourishing to organisations like Arsenal FC, Netflix and MIND.

-Click on each week below to find out more about it.
+Click on each session below to find out more about it.

 We begin by looking at the genesis of our search for the real me and a collective We.
 We'll explore the thought of St Paul, Augustine and the Christian search for the true self.
 We'll see how this evolved in Romanticism, starting with Rousseau.
 From there, we'll look to the civil rights movements and modern identity politics.